Malleable Coding with Fixed Reuse: Main Results

 \section{Main Results}

-We cast the fixed reuse malleable coding problem as a single letter information theoretic optimization, providing matching achievability and converse statements.
-Unfortunately, this is not computable in general.
-Later we will give a computable partial characterization for cases where there exists a sufficient statistic for the estimation of the new version of the source from the reused part of the compressed old version.
-The basic concepts are also applicable to a lossy formulation with Gaussian sources.
+We cast the fixed reuse malleable coding problem as a single-letter information-theoretic optimization.
+Unfortunately this is not computable in general, but in the next section we will give a computable partial characterization for cases where there is a suitable sufficient statistic.

-The achievability proof for the boundary of the fixed reuse rate region uses definitions and properties of strongly typical sets (Lemmas \ref{lemma:StrongAEP}--\ref{lem:BergerMarkov}), given in Appendix~\ref{app:typicality}.